 3. Triton Showers MOSV01SG Seville Universal Electric Shower

-This shower is designed and built by Triton, a reputable british shower manufacturer with over 40 years in business, which was engineered by industry experts and complies with British Electrotechnical Approvals Board safety standards.
+This shower is a simple design, built by Triton, a reputable British shower manufacturer with over 40 years in business, which was engineered by industry experts and complies with British Electrotechnical Approvals Board safety standards.

 4. Bristan BL3105 B Bliss 3 Electric Shower

-As to the design of the shower, the Bristan Bliss 3 has a digital display and easy touch buttons to select power and temperature.
+As to the design of the shower, the Bristan Bliss 3 has a modern design with a digital display and easy touch buttons to select power and temperature settings.
 The display shows a flashing light when the shower is in warm-up mode, indicating when the shower is at the desired temperature and so ready to use.
 The shower comes preset with three power modes, choose from either hot, cold, or warm.
 The latter mode is also eco-friendly.

 Bristan promises a stable temperature with their Bliss 3 shower, which has a special device fitted to compensate for changes in water pressure (for example, if someone in the kitchen runs a tap while you are showering).
 There is also a phased shut down feature to remove all hot water from the shower hose and head, flushing through with cold at the end to prevent limescale buildup.

-The Bristan Bliss 3 is a safe shower, with safety features including thermal cut out, to prevent the water getting too hot, and pressure relief.
-The riser is fully adjustable for ease of use and fitting, and includes a soap dish.
+The Bristan Bliss 3 is a safe shower, with safety features including thermal cut out, to prevent the warm water from getting too hot, and pressure relief.
+The riser is fully adjustable for ease of use and fitting and includes a soap dish.

 To prolong the life of your shower, in addition to the phased shut down to reduce limescale, there is also a performance indicator on the display, which reminds users to clean the external filter and handset.